renanbdr/from_pandas_to_sqlite/README.md

-# From Pandas to SQLite
+# From Pandas Dataframe to SQLite

 Practicing how to treat and transform a dataframe into useable SQLite's tables and database using Pandas.